JenilGajjar20/iNoteBook/README.md

 ```

 - NPM stands for **Node Package Manager**.
 It is the world's largest code library that contains over 800,000 code packages which can be installed through the command line.
-- NPM is itself is installed through Node.js.
+- NPM itself is installed through Node.js.
 So to have npm in the command line, you must have **[Node.js](https://nodejs.org/en/)** installed.
 - The command **_init_** is short for **initialize**.
 Before creating a new project, we need to specify some of the project's attributes.
 These attributes includes the project's name, project's description and project's version.
 There are various attributes but the name and version are the most important here.

 ```